sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/install.md

 ## Windows or Linux?

 Windows and Linux are equally supported to run **${project.name}**.
 However, the WMI protocol is implemented on Windows only.
-This means that you will need to run **Hardware Sentry** on Windows, in order to monitor another Windows system through WMI.
-Using WMI may be required, depending on the monitored platform.
+This means that you will need to run **Hardware Sentry** on Windows, to monitor another Windows system through WMI.

-Please check the [Hardware Connector Library](https://www.sentrysoftware.com/docs/hardware-connectors/latest/index.html) documentation for more details on the required protocols, depending on the targeted platform, and whether you will require WMI.
+Please check the [Hardware Connector Library](https://www.sentrysoftware.com/docs/hardware-connectors/latest/index.html) documentation for more details on the required protocols, depending on the targeted platform, and whether you need WMI.

 > Note: The product does not support 32-bit systems.